 At the time Morgan Stanley announced the hire, The New York TimesdescribedFord’s role as a rainmaker of sorts: “Mr. Ford will be responsible for ‘building business opportunities’ for clients, Morgan Stanley said.
 He will manage relationships with corporate directors, senior executives and institutional investors, as well as private clients.”

 Ford also serves as a paid on-air political analyst for NBC/MSNBC and regularly appears on the MSNBC program “Morning Joe.”

-This story has been updated to include Ford’s statement.
+This story has been updated to include statements from Ford and Singer.